top of page

 Moving Office

-Are you planning an office relocation, but don’t know where to start?
-Do you feel there are so many questions, possibilities and risks to consider that you feel a bit overwhelmed?
 Moving office can be daunting at first, but there’s no reason for it to stay that way.
 By educating yourself and planning well, you can make sure your project is as smooth and successful as possible.

 Today, we’ll go through some of the most common questions we get asked by prospective clients about their office move when they first reach out to us.
+We’ll also include links to other resources that will help you research each question in more detail.
 By the end of this article, you’ll have a basic understanding of the work and cost involved in moving office, as well as what the process looks like.
-We’ll also include links to other resources that will help you research each question in more detail.

-What is Office Relocation?
+What is Involved in Office Relocation?

-Many people think office relocation is simply choosing a new office and arranging for a removal company to transfer your furniture and equipment from your current office to your new one.
+You might think office relocation is simply choosing a new office and arranging for a removal company to transfer your furniture and equipment from your current office to your new one.
 However, there is far more to a well-managed office move.

 This sounds like a lot of work, and it is.
 However, there is no need to feel overwhelmed by such a huge task.
 You can lean on the expertise of workspace consultants, real estate agents, and design & build companies to guide you through this entire process.
 They’ll be able to help you avoid damaging mistakes and maximise the success of your project.